 To get a successful response for this API, you'd need to complete the following steps:

-- Click Security, specify your app, and click Save.
+- Click Setup, specify your app, and click Save.
+For detailed instructions, see Test Client: Setup (Authentication Settings).

+- Click Security, choose settings and provide values, and click OK.
 For detailed instructions, see Test Client: Security Settings.

-- Click Config, choose settings and provide values, and click OK.
-For detailed instructions, see Test Client: Config Settings.

 - Expand the section for the addPet operation.

 - Paste the payload JSON (see http://petstore.swagger.io, Pet, POST /Pet).

 - Set the request header, if needed, to application/json.

 If there are any issues, refer to the Test Client troubleshooting section: Troubleshooting in Test Client.

 What is the color coding on the generated API documentation?